 In some situations, it may be appropriate for the consultant to propose and negotiate different cleanup goals with MDA staff.
 For instance, the consultant may wish to use site-specific data instead of generic data to calculate the leaching to ground water goal.
-The consultant will be asked to gather site specific data for all of the soil parameters used in the leaching equation and this information will then be used to calculate the soil leaching goals.
-Finally, as mentioned previously in the guidance document, it may be appropriate to use an alternate soil cleanup goal in areas where background levels of contamination exceed the preliminary soil cleanup goal for the site.
+The consultant will be asked to gather site specific data for all of the soil parameters used in the leaching equation and this information site.